flopezag/tutorials.secured-OrionLD/docs/index.md

 To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token` endpoint with the `grant_type=password`.
-Additionally, the authorization filed is constructed as follows, for example to log-in as Alice the Admin:
+Additionally, the authorization filed is constructed as follows, for example to log-in as **Alice**, the Admin:

-- The Client ID and Client Secret created in the IDM for your application are combined with a single colon `(:)`.
+- The **Client ID** and **Client Secret** created in the Keyrock - Identity Management for our application are combined with a single colon `(:)`.
 This means that the Client ID itself cannot contain a colon.
-- The resulting string is encoded using a variant of Base64.
+- The resulting string is encoded using a variant of **Base64**.
 For your convenience you can use the following command line instruction:

   ```bash
   echo -n "<Client ID>:<Client Secret>" | base64
   ```

-- The authorization method and a space (e.g. "Basic ") is then prepended to the encoded string.
+- The authorization method and a space (**"Basic "**) is then prepended to the encoded string.

 #### :two::zero: Request